Home / Embassy / Visa /

 Generally speaking, you can only get single or double entry China visa if you are visitors in Hong Kong without HK ID Card; if you have previous entries into mainland or you are Hong Kong student/work visa holders, you possibly can get a multiple-entry visa to mainland.
 The same rule applies to Macau.

-China Visa Application Center in Hong Kong
+China Visa Application Service Center in Hong Kong

 Address: 20th Floor, Capital Center, 151 Gloucester Road, Wanchai